Coin Collecting at the Safir House

 Eisenhower Dollars were distributed as 40% silver coins available from the minti in special packaging from 1971 through the bicentenial.
 Struck both as proof and as uncirculated coins, they were origianlly sold in plastic wrap.
 Here are examples of 1971 uncirculated sets.
 Click on the images for a full size view of the complete packaging.

-I very good look at the 1971 S Obverse uncirculated and the reverse show great detail of one of the silver uncirculated coins.
+A very good look at the the reverse show great detail of one of the silver uncirculated coins.
 Getting these coins in high grade is not easy.
 They seem to have bruised easy in the minting process when falling off the mints stamper.
-I particlarly like this coins view of earth which determines several sub-types of Eisenhower coins.
+I particlarly like this coins

 GDJMSP nailed the proof sets and current mint sets.